Historic roads and trails: Europe

-Roman Roads
+Roman roads

 Roman roads were physical infrastructure vital to the maintenance and development of the Roman state, and were built from about 300 BC through the expansion and consolidation of the Roman Republic and the Roman Empire.
 They ranged from small local roads to broad, long-distance highways built to connect cities, major towns and military bases.
 These major roads were often stone-paved and metaled, cambered for drainage, and flanked by footpaths, bridleways and drainage ditches.
 They were laid along accurately surveyed courses, and some were cut through hills, or conducted over rivers and ravines on bridgework.
 Sections could be supported over marshy ground on rafted or piled foundations.

 At the peak of Rome's development, no fewer than 29 great military highways radiated from the capital, and the late Empire's 113 provinces were interconnected by 372 great roads.
 The whole comprised more than 400000 km of roads, of which over 80,000 km were stone-paved.
 In Gaul alone, no less than 21,000 km of roadways are said to have been improved, and in Britain at least 4,000 km.
 The courses (and sometimes the surfaces) of many Roman roads survived for millennia; some are overlaid by modern roads.

 Frankish Empire

 Francia or the Frankish Empire was the largest post-Roman Barbarian kingdom in Western Europe.
 It was ruled by the Franks during Late Antiquity and the Early Middle Ages.
 It is the predecessor of the modern states of France and Germany.
 After the Treaty of Verdun in 843, West Francia became the predecessor of France, and East Francia became that of Germany.

 The Old Salt Route or Alte Salzstraße of the Hanseatic League was a medieval trade route in northern Germany that transported salt from Lüneburg to Lübeck.

 The Rennsteig is a ridgeway and an historical boundary path in the Thuringian Forest, Thuringian Highland and Franconian Forest in Central Germany.
 It was a connecting road between small independent states in Thuringia.
-The route crosses the Thuringia Forest and the slate mountains of Thuringia and Frankenwald, stretching from Hörschel at the river Werra (near Eisenach) to Blankenstein at the river Saale.
+The route crosses the Thuringian Forest and the slate mountains of Thuringia and Franconian Forest, stretching from Hörschel at the river Werra (near Eisenach) to Blankenstein at the river Saale.
 It is part of the European long-distance paths network.

-The Via Regia (king's road) is a medieval road that ran from Frankfurt am Main to Görlitz in south-west Poland.
+The Via Regia (king's road) is a medieval road that ran from Frankfurt am Main to Görlitz in Lower Silesia, in what is today south-west Poland.
 See also the Via Regia Lusatiae Superioris.

 An important medieval German pilgrim route was the Via Tolosana (because the most important town along the way is Toulouse, France).
 This is one of the four medieval pilgrim routes described by Aimery Picaud in his 12th-century Pilgrim's Guide, used by pilgrims from southern and eastern Europe on the Way of St James to Santiago de Compostela.
 See also the Palatine Ways of St. James.